Coronavirus Food Assistance Program (CFAP) | Nationwide Emergency Farm Grant

 Who can apply?

 Ranchers and farmers in the United States that have suffered a 5% or greater price decline because of COVID-19.
 Other considerations are marketing difficulties because of coronavirus and shipping difficulties because of the pandemic.
-You will need an updated Adjusted Gross Income form on file with your FSA office.
+You will need an updated Adjusted Gross Income (AGI) form on file with your FSA office.
+Documentation of your AGI is needed for the 2015, 2016 and 2017 tax years.

 Livestock eligible for CFAP include cattle, hogs, and sheep.
 Specifically, eligible cattle are the following: